Scouting: Promise of 1908

-This is the scout's salute and secret sign."
+This is the scout's salute".

-Movement
+Worldwide spread

-The Boy Scout Movement swiftly established itself throughout the British Empire soon after the publication of Scouting for Boys.
-By 1908, Scouting was established in Gibraltar, Malta, Canada, Australia, New Zealand, Malaya (YMCA Experimental Troop in Penang) and South Africa.
-In 1909 Chile was the first country outside the British dominions to have a Scouting organization recognized by Baden-Powell.
-The first Scout rally, held in 1909 at the Crystal Palace in London, attracted 10,000 boys and a number of girls.
+The Boy Scout Movement swiftly established itself throughout the British Empire.
+By 1908, Scouts were established in Gibraltar, Malta, Canada, Australia, New Zealand, Malaya (YMCA Experimental Troop in Penang) and South Africa.
+In 1909 Chile was possibly the first country outside the British dominions to have a national Scout organization.
 By 1910, Argentina, Denmark, Finland, France, Germany, Greece, India, Mexico, the Netherlands, Norway, Russia, Sweden, and the United States had Boy Scouts.

-The program initially focused on boys aged 11 to 18, but as the movement grew the need became apparent for leader training and programs for younger boys, older boys, and girls.
-The first Cub Scout and Rover Scout programs were in place by the late 1910s.
-They operated independently until they obtained official recognition from their home country's Scouting organization.
-In the United States, attempts at Cub programs began as early as 1911, but official recognition was not obtained until 1930.